connycarlberg/simpleapp/README.md

-# simpleapp
+# The simpleapp
-For simple lab and demo
+A Beautiful and Simple "Getting Started" Demo of CI/CD, Microservices and Agile Development